-Lynch syndrome (LS), also known as hereditary nonpolyposis colorectal cancer (HNPCC), is an inherited cancer syndrome that predisposes an individual to colorectal, endometrial, gastric, ovarian, upper urinary tract, and other cancers.
+Lynch syndrome (LS), also known as hereditary nonpolyposis colorectal cancer (HNPCC), is an inherited cancer syndrome that predisposes an individual to early-onset colorectal cancer, endometrial, gastric, ovarian, upper urinary tract, and other cancers.
 The risk of developing one of these cancers varies, depending on the associated gene.
 LS results from pathogenic variants of the DNA mismatch repair (MMR) genes MLH1, MSH2, MSH6, and PMS2.
 In certain cases, a deletion of the EPCAM gene leads to MSH2 inactivation, and thus LS.
 Testing for LS includes screening for MMR deficiency in patients with colorectal cancer (CRC) or endometrial tumors, as well as diagnostic germline genetic testing in patients with a personal and/or family history suggestive of LS.

 Quick Answers for Clinicians